hemant0hack/Hospital-Management-System/README.md

 ## Usage

-Once the application is running, you can access it via your web browser at `http://localhost:3000`.
+Once the application is running, you can access it via the C compiler.
 Use the provided credentials to log in and start managing hospital operations.

 ## Contributing

 We welcome contributions to improve the Hospital Management System.
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact